Skip to main content

 Confirm and Discover

-1. Check the box: “The StackSet has been successfully deployed in AWS”.
+1. Check the box: “The Stack and StackSet have been successfully deployed in AWS”.

 2. Click Authenticate.